The Online Data Filter for the KM3NeT Neutrino Telescopes: Data processing

 \subsection{Offshore data acquisition}

 The analogue output of a PMT is processed via an amplifier with pulse shaping and a time-over-threshold discriminator.
 The typical threshold of the discriminator corresponds to 0.25 photo-electron equivalent ($\mathrm{p.e.}$).
 Each analogue pulse that passes this threshold is digitised.
 The digital data contain a PMT identifier (1 byte), the time stamp of the leading edge (4 bytes) and the length of the pulse (1 byte), jointly referred to as a hit.
 The least significant bits of the time stamp and the pulse length correspond to $1~\mathrm{ns}$.
 The dynamic ranges of the time stamp and pulse length are thus $2^{32}~\mathrm{ns}$ and $2^8~\mathrm{ns}$, respectively.
-The digitisation is implemented inside a field programmable gate array (FPGA) that is located inside the optical module \cite{JATIS}.
+The digitisation of the signals from the different PMTs is implemented inside a field programmable gate array (FPGA) that is located inside the optical module \cite{JATIS}.
 The FPGA also hosts a microprocessor which is connected to a station on shore via a fibre\nobreakdashes-optic network.
-The time stamp is obtained from a local clock which is synchronised to a master clock on shore using the White Rabbit system \cite{WR}.
+The time stamp is obtained from a local clock that runs inside the FPGA which is synchronised to a master clock on shore using the White Rabbit system \cite{WR}.
+The time stamp from the local clock is reset every $100~\mathrm{ms}$.
 The master clock is locked to GPS.
 The actual time is maintained in UTC and included in the data throughout the processing.
 The count rate of a PMT typically amounts to about $7~\mathrm{kHz}$ \cite{km3net-PPMDU}.
 This rate is primarily due to decays of radioactive elements in the sea water but can increase for certain periods due to varying contributions from bioluminescence.
 The dark count rate {\em in situ} is a few hundred Hertz.
 The total data rate amounts to about $25~\mathrm{Gb/s}$ per building block.